Data Reviews

 - define a pydantic model for the data

-Assert that all the reviews related to a given crawler are accepted, opting to either emit a warning, or raise an exception.
-An exception is useful to prevent publishing a partial dataset - if we would prefer to hold off publishing a new release until the data has been accepted.
+assert_all_accepted, opting to either emit a warning, or raise an exception.
+An exception is useful to prevent publishing a partial dataset - if we would prefer to hold off publishing a new release until the data has been accepted. - After the crawler has run, reviewers can review the data in Zavod UI and correct/accept extraction results.
+The crawler can then use the accepted data in its next run.

 For example, imagine a crawler crawling web pages with regulatory notices.